 The story of McGinnis Lochridge is a multi-generational tale stretching back 90 years.
 It’s a true Texas legend, telling of client relationships that stretch back decades, developed through hard, honest work by dedicated attorneys.
 Our longevity speaks volumes about the quality of legal services we offer and the depth of the commitment and trust between our lawyers and clients.

-After more than 85 years in business, our story is far more than just a list of notable cases.
+After 90 years in business, our story is far more than just a list of notable cases.

 In 1927, Judge Ben Powell opened his Austin law office.
 A few years later, he joined forces with Texas State Senator Alvin Wirtz.
 The two shared a sincere devotion to their clients, dedication to the highest ethical standards and enthusiasm for mentoring younger lawyers.
 Their earliest clients were involved in oil and gas, water, electric power, governmental relations and construction.
 All these years later, these original practice areas are still a vital and strong part of the firm.
 While running the firm, Judge Ben Powell served as President of the Texas Bar Association and oversaw its evolution into the State Bar of Texas.
 In a key early case, Senator Alvin Wirtz successfully defended Maury Maverick, then mayor of San Antonio, against criminal allegations that he was buying poll taxes for Democratic voters.